Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Riemannian Diffusion Mixture

-\paragraph{Riemannian Diffusion Mixture} Having the bridge processes at hand, we now build a generative process on manifolds that transports a prior distribution to the data distribution.
-Extending the diffusion mixture framework~\citep{peluchetti2021mixture, liu2023bridge} to the Riemannian setting, we construct a generative process by mixing a collection of bridge processes on the manifold, $\{\mathbb{Q}^{z}\!:\!z\!\sim\!\Pi\}$ where $\Pi$ denotes the data distribution.
-To be specific, we derive a diffusion process that admits a marginal density $p_t$ which is equal to the mixture of marginal densities $p^z_t$ of the bridge processes, that is modeled by the following SDE (we provide a detailed derivation in Appendix~\ref{app:derivations:mix}):
+\paragraph{Riemannian Diffusion Mixture} Having the bridge processes at hand, we now build a diffusion process on manifolds that transports a prior distribution $\Gamma$ to the data distribution $\Pi$.
+Extending the diffusion mixture framework~\citep{peluchetti2021mixture, liu2023bridge} to the Riemannian setting, we construct a generative process on the manifold $\mathcal{M}$ by mixing a collection of bridge processes on $\mathcal{M}$, denoted as $\{\mathbb{Q}^{x,z}\!:\!x\!\sim\!\Gamma, z\!\sim\!\Pi\}$.